omunroe-com/books-2/restructuredtext/restructuredtext.rst

-   reStructuredText is commonly used with `Sphinx`_, which is a documentation generator originally developed for the official `Python documentation`_, but now it is independent from a project using a different programming language or none at all.
+   reStructuredText is commonly used with `Sphinx`_, which is a documentation generator originally developed for the official `Python documentation`_, but now it is independent from projects using a different programming language or none at all.

 .. contents:: Table of Contents